fnic-lemmy/lemmy-directory/README.md

 🔒 = Locked community where only mods can create posts.

-📌 = Community pinned to the top of it's section for one reason or another.

 ⭐ = Official community for a project or person.

 # Directory (xxx communities)